 Supported eth1 clients

-Eth2 nodes can use any sort of eth1 node http endpoint as long as it supports reading smart contract logs.
-Users can choose either of the following eth1 client.
+Eth2 nodes can use any sort of eth1 mainnet node http endpoint as long as it supports reading smart contract logs.
+Users can choose either of the following eth1 clients.

 Using a third-party eth1 provider

-Instead of running your own eth1 node, it is a lot easier to use a third-party provider such as Infura for this purpose.
-You can easily sign-up here for free and get an API key which then entitles you to use their respective eth1 goërli testnet endpoints.
+Instead of running your own eth1 node, it is a lot easier to use a third-party provider such as Infura, QuikNode, Chainstack, or Alchemy for this purpose.
+You can easily sign-up here for free and get an API key which then entitles you to use their respective eth1 endpoints.
+However, remember that using a third party provider is relying on their services, instead of your own node.

 Once you have an API key, you can then run a Prysm eth2 beacon node by pointing the